m5lk3n/dotfiles/README.md

 # dotfiles

+**Disclaimer: Use at your own risk!
+Files will be overwritten using the below!**

 This repo contains my current dotfiles that can be installed via `Makefile`.

 Personally, I use yet another Fedora 37 Workstation installation (e.g. [set up on my Pi 400](SETUP.md)) and macOS Ventura, both preferably with `zsh`.
 In addition to that, I use `bash` in different (cloud) environments for my work.